SpyglassMC/Spyglass/README.md

 `false`: Only when there are special characters in the string.
 @default `true`

-#### snbtAppendEndingComma: `boolean`

-Whether to append an ending comma after the last element in a compound/list/array in SNBT or not.
-@default `false`

 #### snbtAppendSpaceAfterColon: `boolean`

 Whether to append spaces after colons in SNBT or not.